 Beta motorcycles have not gone unnoticed.
 Names like Albert Cabestany, Dougie Lumpkin, and Jordi Tarres resonate in trials, and their association with Beta motorcycles emphasizes the brand’s competitive edge.
 Regarding the brand’s achievements, 2018 was a landmark year, with more than 20,000 motorcycles produced.

 The Beta emblem is filled with a bright and dynamic spirit.
-Its design is notable for a combination of elements uniting the printed sans-serif letters with which the company’s name is written.
+Its design is notable for combining elements uniting the printed sans-serif letters with the company’s name.
 At the center of attention is a pronounced “B” in a bright red circle, reflecting the essence and exuberant character inherent in the brand.

 Bimota